djbpitt/collatexInstallation/collatex-installation.md

 #### Installing Graphviz on Ubuntu Linux

-Graphviz can be installed on Ubuntu with the command:
+Graphviz can be installed from the Terminal on Ubuntu with the command:

 	sudo apt-get install graphviz graphviz-dev

 ### Installing the Graphviz library for Python

-In addition to graphviz itself, you also need to install Python support for graphviz, which you can do with the following.
+In addition to graphviz itself, you also need to install Python support for graphviz, which you can do with the following command typed at the command line.

     pip install graphviz